Grand Prize

 Proxy for Discord

-But that doesn't mean you're stuck.
-It means you need to take action at a higher level to solve the problem.
+But that doesn't mean you're at a dead end.
+It means that to solve the problem, you need to act one level higher.

-This guide explains why you need a proxy for Discord and how to set it up correctly at the system or application level to regain your freedom of communication.
+This guide is an explanation of why you might need a proxy for Discord and how to properly configure it at the system-wide or individual application level to ensure stable and secure communication.

 🛡️ Part 1.
-Why do you need a proxy for Discord?
+Why do you need a proxy for Discord at all?

-Unlike other services, Discord has four unique and very common reasons for using a proxy:
+Unlike other services, Discord has several professional and technical reasons for use:

-4. Reducing Ping and Improving Connection (Possible, but not always) Sometimes your internet provider has poor routing to Discord servers.
-A high-quality, fast proxy, strategically located between you and the Discord server, may act as a “shortcut,” improving your ping and voice chat stability.
-But this only works if your original route is really bad.
-In most cases, a proxy will add a small delay, so don't expect miracles.
+4. Reducing Ping and Improving Connection Sometimes your ISP has suboptimal routing to Discord servers.
+A high-quality, fast proxy strategically located between you and the Discord server can act as a "shortcut," improving your ping and voice chat stability.
+But this only works if your original route actually requires optimization.

 • Security: Never use free proxies.
-They often steal your data (including your Discord token), are unsafe, and are extremely slow.
+They often intercept data (including authorization tokens), are insecure, and extremely slow.

 This is the most important technical part of the guide.
 If you ignore it, nothing will work.